Donald Trump Tweets That He Will ‘Send In The Feds’ To Deal With Chicago ‘Carnage’ [Video]

 — Donald J. Trump (@realDonaldTrump) January 2, 2017

-The Chicago mayor has yet to turn to the Feds for their help, and now that Trump has been inaugurated, the new POTUS has gotten more forceful with his Twitter threats against the city.
-Rather than just tell the mayor to ask for the Feds to help Chicago, Trump is now openly saying he will send in the Feds to deal with the “carnage.”
+The Chicago mayor has yet to turn to the feds for their help, and now that Trump has been inaugurated, the new POTUS has gotten more forceful with his Twitter threats against the city.
+Rather than just tell the mayor to ask for the feds to help Chicago, Trump is now openly saying he will send in the feds to deal with the “carnage.”
 And with an exclamation point, too.

 Trump, Desperately Trying to Change National Conversation, Threatens to 'Send in the Feds!' to Chicago https://t.co/2pSc5Vdkhe